Arthez/10x-flashcards/.ai/db-plan.md

     USING (user_id = auth.uid())
     WITH CHECK (user_id = auth.uid());

--- Enable RLS on user_actions table
+-- Enable RLS on generations table
-ALTER TABLE user_actions ENABLE ROW LEVEL SECURITY;
+ALTER TABLE generations ENABLE ROW LEVEL SECURITY;

--- Policy to ensure users can only see their own actions CREATE POLICY user_actions_user_isolation ON user_actions
+-- Policy to ensure users can only see their own generations CREATE POLICY generations_user_isolation ON generations
     USING (user_id = auth.uid())
     WITH CHECK (user_id = auth.uid());
 ```